2Toad/fluent-state/contribute.md

    1. Always work off of an Issue.
 Please do not submit a Pull Request that is not associated with an Issue (create the Issue if necessary).
    2. If you are beginning work on an Issue, please leave a comment on the issue letting us know, and we'll assign the Issue to you.
 This way somebody else won't start working on the same Issue.
 2. [Branches](https://github.com/2Toad/fluent-state/branches):
-   1. Always branch off of `master`, which contains the latest version of Fluent State
+   1. Always branch off of `main`, which contains the latest version of Fluent State
 3. [Pull Request](https://github.com/2Toad/fluent-state/pulls) (PR):
    1. Make sure you run the following scripts in local, and that all of them pass, before submitting a PR:
       1. `npm run lint:fix`